utkuturk/nom-vs-gen-attraction/README.md

 - **`doc/`**: Documentation and references.

 ## How to Run

+### Replicability
+This project uses `renv` for package management to ensure replicability.
+1. Open the project in RStudio (or an R console).
+2. Run `renv::restore()` to install the exact package versions used in this analysis.

 The main analysis and manuscript generation are handled by `paper/paper.qmd`.
 To render the full paper (PDF):
 ```bash